Fred VanVleet NBA Preview vs. the Grizzlies

 Fred VanVleet Insights vs. the Grizzlies

-- VanVleet's opponents, the Grizzlies, have one of the slowest offensive tempos, ranking 23rd, averaging 102.5 possessions per game, while his Rockets average 100.1 per game, fewest among NBA teams.
+- VanVleet's Rockets average 100.4 possessions per game, fewest among NBA teams, while the Grizzlies are one of the league's slowest with 102.6 possessions per contest.

-- Conceding 112.5 points per game, the Grizzlies are the 10th-ranked squad in the NBA on defense.
+- Defensively, the Grizzlies are ranked 10th in the league, allowing 112.7 points per contest.

-- On the boards, the Grizzlies are 23rd in the NBA, conceding 45 rebounds per game.
+- On the boards, the Grizzlies have conceded 45.6 rebounds per contest, which puts them 25th in the NBA.

-- The Grizzlies are the 14th-ranked squad in the NBA, giving up 25.6 assists per contest.
+- The Grizzlies are the 12th-ranked team in the NBA, giving up 25.5 assists per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!